 A cervical cap acts as both a mechanical barrier to sperm migration into the cervical canal and as a chemical agent with the use of spermicide.

 The vaginal sponge, introduced in 1983 and taken off the market shortly after, is making a comeback.
-A new company has moved production to a new plant and should be available in pharmacies again in fall 2003.

 The sponge is a soft circular polyurethane device that contains nonoxynol-9, a spermicide.
 It is disposable, and should be discarded after use.
 It is over the counter, and may be appealing to women who wish to avoid using hormones.